FGaloha/Developpeur-Ethereum-Template/4. Truffle & CI-CD/test_voting/README.md

 - Voting.test.js is to test functions one after the other
 - Voting.workflow.test.js is a workflow test set

-Once cloned from the gitHub repo, form the terminal, you can run :
+Once cloned from the gitHub repo, from the terminal, you can run :
 - yarn hardhat test: it will run the 2 test files
 - yarn hardhat test test/unit/Voting.test.js : it will run the Voting.test.js only
 - yarn hardhat test test/unit/Voting.workflow.test.js : it will run the Voting.workflow.test.js only